Army Welfare Service

 The AMS can be contacted for advice and support on 96770 7691 or 0306 770 7691 or e-mail Army-Mediation-0Mailbox@mod.gov.uk.

-The Army’s Speak Out helpline is a confidential helpline for anyone experiencing unacceptable behaviours and also offers support to the CoC.
+The Army’s Speak Out team provides confidential support for anyone experiencing unacceptable behaviours and also offers support to the CoC.
 It is staffed by military personnel and is open every day from 0830-1700 Monday to Friday excluding bank holidays and Christmas stand down.

-The helpline signposts Service Personnel to suitable contacts in their units to enable the problem to be addressed at the most appropriate level of escalation.
-The helpline number is Mil 96770 4656 or Civ 0306 770 4656 and the e-mail address is Army-SpeakOut@mod.gov.uk.
+Speak out signposts Service Personnel to suitable contacts in their units to enable the problem to be addressed at the most appropriate level of escalation.
+Contact us on Mil 96770 4656 or Civ 0306 770 4656 and the e-mail address is Army-SpeakOut@mod.gov.uk